hanjingo/doc/NOTE/CPP_TEMPLATES/chapter11.md

   }
   ```

-Normally, template deduction attempts to find a substitution of the function template parameters that make the parameterized type `P` identical to type `A`.
+Normally, template deduction attempts to find a substitution of the function template parameters that makes the parameterized type `P` identical to type `A`.
 However, when this is not possible, the following differences are tolerable:

 - If the original parameter was declared with a reference declarator, the substituted `P` type may be more `const/volatile` qualified than the `A` type.
 - If the `A` type is a pointer or pointer-to-member type, it may be convertible to the substituted `P` type by a qualification conversion (int other words, a conversion that adds `const` and/or `volatile` qualifiers).